 Yolanda Murray has dedicated her life to helping North Philadelphia youth rise above the daily violence they face.
 Through her work with CeaseFire Philadelphia, she serves as a mentor and a motherly figure.

 While the street life and violence are systemic problems, Yolanda believes the empowerment of Philadelphia youth is crucial in improving conditions.
-This city’s children must take the wheel, and they need the supports to do so.
+The city’s children must take the wheel, and they need the supports to do so.

-Why Are so Many People Dying Here?
+Why Are So Many People Dying Here?